shadowsocks/shadowsocks/README.md

 Configuration
 -------------

-On your server create a config file `/etc/shadowsocks.json` (or put it in other path).
+On your server create a config file `/etc/shadowsocks.json`.
 Example:

     {